glycerine/greenpack/README.md

-greenpack: a serialization convention atop msgpack2 that adds field versioning and stronger typing.
+greenpack: serialization that extends msgpack2 with field versioning and strong typing
 ==========

 `greenpack` is a data definition language and serialization format, a layer of convention on top of msgpack2 that provides field versioning and additional type safety.